 - This is the 2nd time Moses intercedes for the people – Numbers 12:13

-#9 – The people complained about how difficult it looked to enter the land so they refused to enter the Promise Land.
-Numbers 14:1-10 Because the path the Lord has chosen to develop His people is almost always humanly impossible and difficult it can cause some people to freak out and desire their old life.
+#9 – The people complained about how difficult it looked to conquer the giants in the land so they refused to enter the Promise Land.
+Numbers 14:1-10 Because the path the Lord has chosen to develop His people is almost always humanly impossible and difficult, it can cause some people to freak out and desire to go back to their old life.
 These people didn’t want to have to depend on the Lord this much in order to go forward.

 - This is the 3rd time Moses intercedes for the people.
 Numbers 14:12 (we know this is the tenth time because here God says they tested Him these 10 times in verse 22) The Lord kills the 10 spies by the plague – Numbers 14:37

 #11 – The key leaders rebel against Moses – Numbers 16 – God gets serious and opens the earth and swallows the offenders!
 This is when the bitterness of a few disgruntled leaders defiles many and God has to stop the coup.

 - This is the 4th time Moses intercedes for the people – Numbers 16:22

 #12 – The people complained again and they accuse Moses of killing God’s people – Numbers 16:41

 - This is the 5th time Moses intercedes for the people – Numbers 16:45-49 – God kills 14,700 people.